Grand Canyon Education (NASDAQ:LOPE) Updates Q2 2022 Earnings Guidance

+Grand Canyon Education (NASDAQ:LOPE – Get Rating) last issued its quarterly earnings data on Tuesday, February 15th.
+The company reported $2.11 earnings per share for the quarter, meeting analysts’ consensus estimates of $2.11.
+Grand Canyon Education had a return on equity of 18.92% and a net margin of 29.04%.
+The firm had revenue of $251.40 million during the quarter, compared to analyst estimates of $252.41 million.
+During the same quarter last year, the firm earned $1.89 EPS.
+Grand Canyon Education’s quarterly revenue was up 5.5% on a year-over-year basis.
+Equities analysts expect that Grand Canyon Education will post 5.89 earnings per share for the current year.

-Several hedge funds have recently bought and sold shares of the stock.
-LPL Financial LLC boosted its stake in Grand Canyon Education by 10.6% during the third quarter.
-LPL Financial LLC now owns 3,382 shares of the company’s stock worth $297,000 after buying an additional 324 shares during the period.
-Invesco Ltd. boosted its stake in Grand Canyon Education by 1.0% during the fourth quarter.
-Invesco Ltd. now owns 101,787 shares of the company’s stock worth $8,723,000 after buying an additional 960 shares during the period.
+Several hedge funds have recently modified their holdings of LOPE.
+LPL Financial LLC increased its position in shares of Grand Canyon Education by 10.6% during the 3rd quarter.
+LPL Financial LLC now owns 3,382 shares of the company’s stock valued at $297,000 after purchasing an additional 324 shares during the period.
+Invesco Ltd. grew its holdings in shares of Grand Canyon Education by 1.0% in the 4th quarter.
+Invesco Ltd. now owns 101,787 shares of the company’s stock worth $8,723,000 after acquiring an additional 960 shares during the last quarter.
 D. E. Shaw & Co.
-Inc. purchased a new position in Grand Canyon Education during the fourth quarter worth $2,914,000.
-MML Investors Services LLC boosted its stake in Grand Canyon Education by 7.2% during the fourth quarter.
-MML Investors Services LLC now owns 8,731 shares of the company’s stock worth $748,000 after buying an additional 585 shares during the period.
-Finally, Millennium Management LLC boosted its stake in Grand Canyon Education by 45.3% during the fourth quarter.
-Millennium Management LLC now owns 79,368 shares of the company’s stock worth $6,803,000 after buying an additional 24,742 shares during the period.
-91.79% of the stock is owned by hedge funds and other institutional investors.
+Inc. acquired a new position in shares of Grand Canyon Education in the 4th quarter worth $2,914,000.
+MML Investors Services LLC grew its holdings in shares of Grand Canyon Education by 7.2% in the 4th quarter.
+MML Investors Services LLC now owns 8,731 shares of the company’s stock worth $748,000 after acquiring an additional 585 shares during the last quarter.
+Finally, Millennium Management LLC grew its holdings in shares of Grand Canyon Education by 45.3% in the 4th quarter.
+Millennium Management LLC now owns 79,368 shares of the company’s stock worth $6,803,000 after acquiring an additional 24,742 shares during the last quarter.
+Institutional investors own 91.79% of the company’s stock.

 About Grand Canyon Education (Get Rating)